rolobio/DictORM/README.md

 # DictORM
-## Use Postgresql as if it were a Python Dictionary
+## Use Postgres/Sqlite as if it were a Python Dictionary

 [![Build Status](https://travis-ci.org/rolobio/DictORM.svg?branch=master)](https://travis-ci.org/rolobio/DictORM)
 [![Coverage Status](https://coveralls.io/repos/github/rolobio/DictORM/badge.svg?branch=master)](https://coveralls.io/github/rolobio/DictORM?branch=master)

-Psycopg2's DictCursor is a fantastic tool, but what if you could send the dictionary back into the database?
+What if you could insert a Python dictionary into the database?
 DictORM allows you to select/insert/update rows of a database as if they were Python Dictionaries.

 ## Installation
 Install dictorm using pip: